AHA certified

 Basic life support skills including CPR, AED use, and ventilations.
 Available in two tracks: pre-hospital and in-facility.
 In Nebraska, aspiring Basic Life Supports can choose from 1 accredited training program designed to prepare students for certification and career success in emergency medical services.

 Career Opportunities: Upon certification, Basic Life Supports in Nebraska can work for ambulance services, fire departments, hospitals, urgent care facilities, and industrial settings.
-The healthcare industry continues to grow, creating strong demand for qualified first responders.
-Many Basic Life Supports use this certification as a stepping stone to advanced roles like Paramedic or other healthcare careers.

-1 BLS Training Program in Nebraska
+1 BLS program in Nebraska.

 Bristol, NE 03222